CNA-Tech/PKS-Ninja/LabGuides/DeployFirstCluster-DC1610/readme.md

 3.1 From `cli-vm`, use nano or another text editor to change the image pull location in the frontend deployment manifest to pull the image you, created and pushed to harbor in the Harbor Lab, from  `harbor.corp.local/library/frontend:v1`.
 Use the following commands to open the manifest in nano and then reference Screenshot 3.1 as needed to complete the update and save the file

-_Note: If you have no `/planespotter/kuberenetes/` directory, or did not complete the Harbor lab run:  `git clone https://github.com/yfauser/planespotter.git`_
+_Note: If you have no `/planespotter/kuberenetes/` directory, complete the Harbor lab_

 ```bash
 cd ~/planespotter/kubernetes